 Governmental Funds - Most of the Village's activities are reported in governmental funds.
 The governmental fund financial statements provide a detailed view of the Village's governmental operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or less financial resources that can be spent to finance the Village's programs.
 The Village's significant governmental funds are presented on the financial statements in separate columns.
 The information for non-major funds (funds whose activity or balances are not large enough to warrant separate reporting) is combined and presented in total in a single column.
-The Village's major governmental funds in 2021 are the General Fund, the S.C.M. & R. Fund and the General Bond Retirement Fund.
+The Village's major governmental funds in 2022 are the General Fund, the S.C.M. & R. Fund, the General Bond Retirement Fund and the Capital Improvement Fund.
 The programs reported in governmental funds are closely related to those reported in the governmental activities section of the entity-wide statements.

 Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside the Village.
 Fiduciary funds are not reflected on the government-wide financial statements because the resources of these funds are not available to support the Village's programs.
-The Village's only fiduciary funds are custodial funds which account for the collection of bail money which is remitted to the Lyndhurst Municipal Court.
+The Village's only fiduciary funds are custodial funds which account for the collection of bail money which is remitted to the Lyndhurst Municipal Court, and the collection of annual contributions to cover the operating costs of the Mayfield Union Cemetery.